shillshocked/soundcloud-dl-1/README.md

-This is a zsh script that downloads soundcloud links that are provided by the user.
+This is a zsh script that downloads http://soundcloud.com music from links that are provided by the user.
 There are a few options that can narrow down what you want to download, or even just print out the direct links.

 Setup
 -----

-sc is a shell script, so put it somewhere and make sure it is added to your `$PATH`.
+Put the script somewhere and make sure it is added to your `$PATH`.
 Don't forget to make it executable as well.

 		mkdir -p /usr/local/bin && chmod +x /path/to/script && mv !$ /usr/local/bin